krogk/AgroPi/README.md

 The information throughout your grow cycle is saved in a grow log so you can share it with other users, so they can copy the exact conditions you've specifed within a click of a button.
 In addition a photography of the contents of your cultivation system is taken in specified intervals.
 <br />
 <br />
-AgroPi will use AI driven image pocessing to determine whether your plants are heatlhy nad if not specify what is wrong.
+AgroPi will use AI driven image pocessing to determine whether your plants are heatlhy and if not specify what is wrong.

 <div align="center">